 SCAM ALERT: We are aware that some consumers are receiving calls telling them that a home inspection is required in order to receive the COVID-19 Energy Assistance Program (CEAP).
 This is not true.
 A home visit is not required to qualify for CEAP.

-On June 1, 2020, the Government of Ontario confirmed that it has made $9 million available for the COVID-19 Energy Assistance Program (CEAP) to support residential customers struggling to pay their energy bills as a result of the COVID-19 emergency.
+In the summer of 2020, the Government of Ontario made $9 million available for the COVID-19 Energy Assistance Program (CEAP) to support residential customers who have overdue amounts on their energy bills as a result of the COVID-19 emergency.
+In March 2021, the government made an additional $23 million available for CEAP to support both residential and small business customers.

-CEAP provides a one-time*, on-bill credit to eligible residential electricity and natural gas customers to help them catch up on their energy bills and resume regular payments.
+CEAP provides an on-bill credit to eligible residential electricity and natural gas customers to help them catch up on their energy bills and resume regular payments.
 Residential customers may be eligible for up to $750 in support towards their electricity and natural gas bills, and can apply for on-bill credits for both electricity and natural gas separately.
+Customers who previously received CEAP support that was less than the maximum amount of $750 and have additional arrears may apply again, but their total on-bill credits cannot exceed that amount.

 CEAP is being delivered by electricity distributors, gas distributors and unit sub-meter providers (USMPs).